 Europe — pet passports

-The Pet Travel Scheme (PETS) allows pet dogs, cats and ferrets to travel between EU member states and some other countries without going into quarantine, as long as they meet the scheme rules.
+The EU Pet Travel Scheme (PETS) allows pet dogs, cats and ferrets to travel between EU member states (and some other countries) without going into quarantine, as long as they meet the scheme rules.

-Broadly, pets must have a microchip, a valid rabies vaccination and a pet passport to travel.
-Dogs also need an internal parasite treatment a certain number of hours before entering the UK.
+Pets must have a microchip, a valid rabies vaccination and a pet passport to travel.
+Dogs may also need an internal parasite treatment a certain number of hours before entering some countries.